 Magnets In Motion science kit comes with plenty of magnets and accessories which allow young scientists to create electric currents with falling magnets.
 Learn how subway and roller coaster brakes work and explore the theory of Lenzs Law.
 Create currents and discover gravity while exploring the theory of Lenz's Law.
 The experiments in this kit derive from the principal of Lenz's Law, a theory discovered in 1834.
 For example, when a magnet falls through the copper tube, the magnetic field surrounding the magnet is constantly changing positions.
 This changing of the magnetic field induces (forces) the flow of eddy currents 9circular electric currents) in the tube.
 The eddy currents create their own magnetic field that 'pushes' against the falling magnet and opposes (repels) the magnet's fall.
 The result of this magnetic repulsion is a slowly falling magnet.
 This demonstration is quite counter-intuitive and it appears as a fascinating magic trick.
 With this kit you can perform 11 experiments.
 Contents: 12 inch (30cm) aluminum tube 12 inch (30cm) copper tube 12 inch (30cm) clear plastic tube five ceramic ring magnets small Neodymium disk magnet Neodymium magnet black rubber bumpers steel plug two 2 inch (5cm) vinyl tubing tube of paper clips tube of steel shapes tube of iron fillings pencil Comes complete with the experiment instruction booklet.
 Warning: choking hazard Small part.
 Not for childred under 3 years of age Recommended for ages 8 and older.

-Enter Coupon Code 'SAVERIGHTNOW' or 'FREESHIP19' At Checkout For The Surprise Super Sale.
-Our personal shoppers love speaking and chatting with you.
+The Surprise Super Sale Enter Coupon Code 'SAVERIGHTNOW' Or 'FREESHIPPING' At Checkout Today Our personal shoppers love speaking and chatting with you.
 Click the button below to chat live or to be connected toll free for personal shopping assistance via telephone.
 You can also dial 1-800-350-5420 or click to chat.